 The plaintiffs in the New York case claimed negligence and public and private nuisance, and sought punitive and compensatory damages as well as medical monitoring.
 They alleged they sustained injuries from exposure to soil and drinking water polluted by hazardous waste produced by Union Carbide India Ltd.

 The ruling follows years of litigation over the plant.
-The U.S. Court of Appeals in New York in 2008 reinstated claims (DOW) that were dismissed by a lower court against the unit of Midland, Michigan-based Dow Chemical.
+The U.S. Court of Appeals in New York in 2008 reinstated claims (DOW:US) that were dismissed by a lower court against the unit of Midland, Michigan-based Dow Chemical.
 The appeals court ruled the judge, Keenan, didn’t give the plaintiffs enough notice to respond to the company’s motion to dismiss.

 Union Carbide said yesterday in a statement that, after the 1984 disaster, Union Carbide India “obtained permission from the government to conduct clean-up work at the site.”